annotation/text-fabric/docs/Server/Common.md

 ??? abstract "Request and response"
     The TF browser user interacts with the web app by clicking and typing, as a result of which a HTML form gets filled in.
-    This form as regularly submitted to the server with a request for a new incarnation of the page: a response.
+    This form as regularly submitted to the webserver with a request for a new incarnation of the page: a response.

     The values that come with a request, must be peeled out of the form,